perryfaro/sepa/docs/sct.rst

 Creating the header
 ------------------------

 After that we will create a header.
-The needs the following data:
+This contains the following data:

 -  Control sum, this the amount of all your payments
 -  The name that belongs to the IBAN